 The mystery about the location of Davis’ remains gives rise to many questions about the impact of racial segregation on his life and legacy.
 Being that his death occurred in the Jim Crow South, he would not have had access to quality medical care, and his death might very well have been prevented.

 One day while walking across campus, I watched as landscapers blew freshly cut grass off the concrete walkway.
 It created a clean path for students.
-It was at this moment that I noticed the bust on top of the Abner A. Davis Memorial was covered with spiderwebs, leaves, and dirt, and I started to question why no one around campus had taken the time to clean the statue.
+It was at this moment that I noticed the bust atop the Abner A. Davis Memorial was covered in spiderwebs, leaves, and dirt, and I started to wonder why no one on campus had taken the time to clean the statue.
 The grass is always freshly mowed and looks pristine.
-Indeed, the lawn on campus is cut and trimmed almost daily, and I rarely see any accumulation of trash on the ground.
+Indeed, the lawn on campus is cut and trimmed almost daily, and I rarely see any trash accumulation on the ground.

 So I asked myself, “Why is the Davis memorial not well kept?”

 The unsightly appearance of the Abner Davis Memorial was on my mind when I walked into work the next day for the Digital PV Panther Project, and I shared my concerns with Dr. Moore.
-I let him know about the condition of the memorial and how it was not well-kept, and we agreed that we should take matters into our own hands and clean it up.
+I let him know about the condition of the memorial and that it wasn’t well-kept, and we agreed to take matters into our own hands and clean it up.

 Polishing The Abner A. Davis Memorial on “The Hill” at PVAMU (Photo: Kalayah Jammer, 2022)

-This job has given me a new perspective on what it means to study at PVAMU.
-Many students, faculty, staff, and administrators have paved the way for us, and I believe that other students need to recognize that fact.
+This job has given me a new perspective on what studying at PVAMU means.
+Many students, faculty, staff, and administrators have paved the way for us, and I believe other students should recognize that.
 If we are not careful, we will discount the sacrifices of the past.
 We must appreciate our history as an HBCU, and I will make strenuous efforts to share insights with my peers so that our heroes, such as Abner Davis, will never be forgotten.

 Sincerely,